-When you suffer with a personality disorder sometimes it may feel like if you have no way out.
+When you have a personality disorder, it may feel like if you have no way out.
 Intense feelings of isolation, anger, shame and resentment can build up with explosive consequences for you and for the people around you.

 Yet, with the help of the right counselling many individuals are able to change the way they think and behave, paving the way for a more fulfilling life.

 There are different therapies that a counsellor will be able to propose you, such as dialectical behaviour therapy (DBT).
 This therapy method was developed specifically for those suffering with borderline personality disorder, but its ability to help manage emotions and improve interaction has had significant benefits across the personality disorder spectrum as a whole.